 Open Space Area (Ha) Landscape Quality Historical Quality Recreational Quality Ecological Quality Why it should be protected?
 Close Amenity Green Space green infrastructure for Langold an amenity green space and seating area development that is used by local people.
-LGS5: Langold Cemetery 0.83 Forms part of the wider green infrastructure for Langold N/A Used frequently as an amenity green space and seating area Largely open grassland It is an important space within an existing development that is used by local people.
+LGS5: Goldthorpe Avenue Football Pitch 1.09 Forms part of the wider green infrastructure for Langold N/A Used regularly by local families and children for play and informal sport recreation Largely open grassland It is an important space within an existing development that is used by local people.
 Children often use it for informal Ply and sport activities.
-LGS6: Miners Memorial Amenity Green Space Is located within a green amenity area along Doncaster Road Forms part of the mining history of the village.
+LGS6: Langold Cemetery 0.83 Forms part of the wider green infrastructure for Langold N/A Used frequently as an amenity green space and seating area Largely open grassland It is an important space within an existing development that is used by local people.
+Children often use it for informal Ply and sport activities.
+LGS7: Miners Memorial Amenity Green Space Is located within a green amenity area along Doncaster Road Forms part of the mining history of the village.
 Informal seating Some grassland Important as a monument to local people and is used for remembering the local residents who died working down the mine.